Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

         record.phonenumber + '</span></div>;
 ```

-It is not too bad but when you get lots of fields (e.g. a person's profile, an event listing) you
+It is not too bad but when you get lots of fields (e.g. a person's profile, a calendar event listing) you
 get lots of concatenation operations.
 That isn't terribly effecient for JavaScript and if you miss a
 closing quotation can be tough to debug.
+Templates provide a clean effective way to avoid that.

 #### Embedding your handlebars template

-The easiest place to embed your template is in the HTML file itself.
-A practice of using _script_ elements
+The easiest place to embed your template is in the HTML file that needs them.
+A practice of using
-has been evolving as a way of designating the template but getting the templates with the page.
+a _script_ element has been evolving as a way of designating the template within the page.
 Building
-on our previous example here is a simple webpage that displays our that displays a list of names and
+on our previous example here is a simple webpage that displays a list of names and
 phone numbers embedded in a _ul_ element.
 We load _YUI_ normally but include _handlebars_ as a module.
-We fetch the templates using _Y.one()_ by id.
-We compile them and then apply them to our target
+We fetch the templates using _Y.one()_ by CSS id.
+We compile the template and then apply our data
-element.
-While our example as one template in principle you can do this as many times as you need
+object the HTML element we want to update.
+While our example has one template in principle you can
-for the page's content.
-With slight modification in approach you could pre-render this server side
+do this as many times as you needed for the page's content.
+With slight modification in approach
-for a truely pregressively enhanced experience.
+you could pre-render this server side for a pregressively enhanced experience.

 [handlebars-demo-1.html](handlebars-demo-1.html)
 ```HTML